 This Evidence of Coverage is part of our contract with you about how our plan covers your care.
-Other parts of this contract include your enrollment form and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called "riders" or "amendments."

-The contract is in effect for months in which you are enrolled in our plan between January 1, 2018 and December 31, 2018.
+The contract is in effect for the months in which you are enrolled in our plan between January 1, 2021 and December 31, 2021.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of our plan after December 31, 2018.
-We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2018.
+This means we can change the costs and benefits of our plan after December 31, 2021.
+We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2021.